 In a flash, I felt the wonder of traveling again.

-So when you’re traveling solo for some time, how do you deal with the occasional bouts of loneliness that will inevitably strike?
+So when you’re traveling solo, how do you deal with the occasional bouts of loneliness of long-term travel that will inevitably strike?
 Aside from that chance encounter, there’s one strategy that I actively use: I connect with other travelers.

 Most of us were travelers, and somehow, that eased the feeling of solitude a lot.
 I am not alone out here.
 There’s a community of like-minded people who are also on the road, not only because they want to see other places, but also because they can’t imagine doing anything else.
 These are my kind of people, and I’m always glad to meet them, no matter how brief our encounters are.